jorisvandenbossche/DS-python-data-analysis/README.md

 $ jupyter notebook
   ```

   This will open a browser window automatically.
+Use the `notebooks` folder to access the notebooks containing the course material.
+If you require some rehearsel of python itself (and numpy), check the [python_recap](https://github.com/jorisvandenbossche/DS-python-data-analysis/tree/master/notebooks/python_recap) folder first, otherwise you can directly jump into the `pandas_0x_` notebooks.
 Authors: Joris Van den Bossche, Stijn Van Hoey